 Research shows that aftercare is effective at helping people sustain their recovery.
 Studies have found that regular aftercare participation after completing treatment is one of the best predictors of sustained recovery.
 One long-term study, spanning 40 years, found that individuals who successfully maintained long periods of abstinence were attending 20 times as many aftercare meetings as individuals who were not able to maintain long periods of abstinence.
 Outcome research from EHN Canada’s Bellwood facility found that 83% of individuals who consistently participated in two or more aftercare programs were continuously abstinent, or achieved at least a 95% reduction in substance use, six-months after completing residential treatment.

 There are many different kinds of aftercare programs, so you can choose the ones that best suit your needs.
 Aftercare programs can be self-help groups such as Alcoholics Anonymous, individual counselling, or outpatient programs such as those run by EHN Canada.
 You can easily find groups that meet during the day, evening, or weekends, as best fits your own schedule.
-There are a growing number of online aftercare options and EHN Canada plans to launch mobile aftercare programs through the Wagon app in early 2019—more details are below.
+There are a growing number of online aftercare options including EHN Canada’s Wagon online outpatient clinic.